Last updated on June 23rd, 2023 at 06:56 am

 #4.
 Engine Idles Roughly

-rough idle engine could indicate a defective camshaft position sensor.
+A rough idle engine could indicate a defective camshaft position sensor.
 This problem is most apparent when the engine is idle.

 #5.
 Car Hesitates to Accelerate:

 Another most likely Camshaft position sensor bank 1 symptoms is hesitation in acceleration, which can be a common problem that may occur with a bad Camshaft Sensor.
-This is because; since the camshaft position sensor Is not giving an accurate reading, a weak signal might be what the car computer gets, which causes the Faltering in acceleration
+This is because; since the camshaft position sensor Is not giving an accurate reading, a weak signal might be what the car computer gets, which causes the Faltering in acceleration.

 #6.
 Failed Engine Emissions Test.

 When an engine isn’t working properly, it won’t be able to burn fuel efficiently.
-This could lead to higher emissions
+This could lead to higher emissions.

 #7.
 A Gas Smell